Proverbs 12:10

 Righteousness produces compassionate care, but wickedness corrupts even acts of mercy.

-10 A righteous man respects the life of his animal, but the tender mercies of the wicked are cruel.
+10 A righteous man regards the life of his animal, but the tender mercies of the wicked are only cruelty.

 Righteousness produces compassionate care, but wickedness corrupts even acts of mercy.